ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

     1. Click the button at the bottom left that reads **Show All Features**.
     2. Go to **Column Filter > BOROUGH**.
     3. Enter a borough name in all caps (eg *BRONX*).
-    4. Press [enter] or the **Apply** button.
+    4. Press **[Enter]** or the **Apply** button.
- 4. The filter only reduces the number of features that appear in the attribute table.
-Let's select these:
+ 4. The filter only reduces the number of features that appear in the attribute table, not on the map canvas.
+Let's select features we have filtered to:
     1. Right-click on one of the features in the attribute table.
     2. Select **Select All**.
     3. All of the features in the borough you picked should be highlighted.